emacsnyc/emacsnyc.github.io/README.md

 #### Licensing and stuff

-Feel free to fork this repo and use it to help bootstrap your our meetup!
-It's licensed as [CC SA-BY 4.0], so you can build on it and tweak it to your heart's content so long as you release your changes, too.
+Feel free to fork this repo and use it to help bootstrap your own meetup!
+It's licensed as [CC BY-SA 4.0], so you can build on it and tweak it to your heart's content so long as you release your changes, too.